DJ-Dingo/pibooth-oled-display/README.rst

 ..
 Note:: Text / Counters can be ``Sized``, ``Centered``, or moved ``Right`` or ``Down``, to match the display.
 Changes can be made in the `Pibooth Menu`_ or in the `config.cfg`_ file.

-**Don't be scared by this long manual, it´s there to cover all the defferent OLED displays on the marked.
+**Don't be scared by this long manual, it´s there to cover all the different OLED displays on the marked.
 If you only have an 3v3 I2c
 OLED display all you need is 4 wires to your Pi, and installing the plugin.**

 -----------------------------------------------------------